mark-omarov/thumbnailer/README.md

 - Input validation is skipped.
 I would implement input validation with Zod using express middleware.
 Proper validation would be essential in production environment.
   There's some form of validation, but not for inputs (yet).
 - OpenAPI spec is missing.
 Adding this would make the APIs more transparent and serve as documentation.
-- There's an issue with naming collisions.
-Right now, if someone uploads a file named `thumbnail`, there could be a collision between original image and thumbnail.
-The fix is simple, a different naming scheme could be employed, but it's importance depends whether I wish to preserve the original image or not.
 - Tests implemented with vitest, but so far only a few units are covered.

 ## Future plans